DavidMercier/NIMS/doc/models.rst

 Where :math:`\epsilon` is a function of the indenter's geometry (:math:`0.72` for conical indenter, :math:`0.75` for `paraboloids of revolution <https://en.wikipedia.org/wiki/Paraboloid>`_ and :math:`1` for a flat cylindrical punch).
-An expression of :math:`\epsilon` in function of the power law exponent :math:`m` of the unloading curve fit has been proposed by Pharr et Bolshakov [#Pharr_2002]_ :
+An expression of :math:`\epsilon` as a function of the power law exponent :math:`m` of the unloading curve fit has been proposed by Pharr et Bolshakov [#Pharr_2002]_ :

     .. math:: \epsilon = m \left( 1 - \frac{ 2 \Gamma \left( \frac{m}{2(m-1)} \right)} {\sqrt[]{\pi} \Gamma \left( \frac{1}{2(m-1)}(m-1) \right)} \right)